verdog/compilers/nolife/generator/README.md

-# How to run this project
+# Nolife Compiler

+## Requirements
+For this compiler, your system needs to have:
+* flex
+* bison
+* a c++ compiler that supports c++11

-## Compiling
+## Compiling the compiler

-type these commands in the directory containing this readme:
+Type these commands in the directory containing this readme:
 ```
 make clean
 make
 ```

-## Generating an AST/Typechecking
+## Compiling a nolife program
+To compile a nolife program, call `./nlc`.

 ```
 ./nlc <.nl file to check>